dnsimple/dnsimple-support/content/articles/ssl-certificates-email-validation.markdown

 ## Select the validation email address {#select-email}

 You select the validation email when you purchase the certificate, which is based upon the constraints documented above.
+If the validation email you want to use is not included in this list, [read here how to select a different email](#select-email).

 <div class="section-steps" markdown="1">
 ##### To select a validation email